Clifford Vaughs: Early life

 Vaughs was born in Boston, Massachusetts, the only child of an unmarried mother.
-He was educated at the Boston Latin School, and earned his Bachelor of Arts degree at Boston University.
-He joined the Marine Corps in 1953, and afterward earned his master's degree at the University of Mexico, in Mexico City, majoring in Latin American Studies.
+He was educated at the Boston Latin School, and studied at Boston University.
+He joined the Marine Corps in 1953, and afterward studied at the University of Mexico, in Mexico City, in Latin American Studies.
 He moved to Los Angeles in 1961, where he became involved in the custom motorcycle scene, and rode several Harley-Davidson 'Knucklehead' 'choppers'.
 In 1963, Vaughs was recruited to join the Student Nonviolent Coordinating Committee (SNCC) by Bob Zelner, while on a fundraising tour for the organization.
 Vaughs drove his 1953 Chevrolet half-ton pickup truck to the East Coast to join the SNCC activities there.
+He had a dual role in the SNCC, as Field Coordinator in Jackson, Mississippi, and as a staff photographer.
 He was photographed by Danny Lyon being bodily dragged by five National Guard troops at a sit-in in Cambridge, Maryland, on May 2, 1964.
 It was during this violent period of SNCC demonstrations that Vaughs first met Lyon.
 Activist Stokely Carmichael appears in the foreground of the photo, pulling Vaughs' right leg from Guardsmen.

 Vaughs carried his customized blue Knucklehead chopper in the bed of his pickup truck to Alabama in 1964, and rode the motorcycle to visit sharecroppers in remote areas.
 Vaughs said, "I may have been naïve thinking I could be an example to the black folks who were living in the South, but that's why I rode my chopper in Alabama.
 I'd visit people in their dirt-floor shacks, living like slavery had never ended.
 I wanted to be a visible example to them; a free black man on my motorcycle."

-In 1964, Vaughs filmed interviews with Martin Luther King Jr, Stokeley Carmichael, and Julian Bond, among others, on the rise of the Black Power movement in the US.
+In 1964, Vaughs and Lew Irwin drove to Lowndes County AK to film interviews with Martin Luther King Jr, Stokeley Carmichael, and Julian Bond, among others, on the rise of the Black Power movement in the US.
 The resulting documentary was 'What Will the Harvest Be?', which was aired in 1965 on ABC-TV.
 Vaughs was denied entry into the cameraman's union while working at KABC, and sued successfully to break the 'color barrier' for union membership.

-The Credibility Gap grew out of a company formed by Lew Irwin and Vaughs.
+The Credibility Gap grew out of a company formed by Lew Irwin and Vaughs, 'Irwin-Vaughs Productions'.